 This format is perfect for career changers, “new graduates, ex-military personnel, seasoned aces, and those with multitrack job histories, work gaps, or special issues,” says Dummies.com.
 In addition, since it “omits dates, employers, and job titles” and “focuses on portable skills,” it shows employers your potentials instead of detailing your work history.

 Take the example of Roberta Chinsky Matuson, a contributing writer at Monster, in her article.
 She claims, “If you have worked as a retail manager, chances are you were responsible for hiring, training, coaching, evaluating, and handling employee relations issues.
 If you were to submit this information in a chronological resume, there’s a good chance a hiring manager (or computer) might skip right by you”.
 Why?
 You’re not a human resources manager, even if most of your daily tasks focus on HR work.
 Yet, if you highlight your transferable skills as a retail manager, you’re sure to pass the first screening phase.

 3. Stress accomplishments that brand you to the new role.

-The key to resume writing, for career change or not, is to make sure it’s sprinkled with “strong achievements and success stories,” comments Bussin.
+The key to resume writing, for a career change or not, is to make sure it’s sprinkled with “strong achievements and success stories,” comments Bussin.
 Further, include stuff that’ll showcase your skills and the attributes you can bring to the potential employer/new industry.

 Thus, to narrate your success stories, Bussin suggests using the Problem, Action, Result (PAR) format and answering a handful of questions: